The Kurhaus Binz is a prime example of the resort architecture on Rügen

 - Texel sights

-Source: On-site research.
-We thank Travel Charme for the invitation.
-Our opinion remains our own.
+Source: on-site research.
+We would definitely like to thank Travel Charme for the invitation.
+However, our opinions remain our own.

 This is an informative, carefully written with attention to detail article.
 Thanks a lot! :)